tetratelabs/wazero/internal/wasm/jit/RATIONALE.md

 ## How to generate native codes

-We are using our own assembler which is implemented from scrach in [`internal/asm`](../../asm/) package.
-The reason why we are re-implementing it rather than using the existing assembler (e.g. [`twitchyliquid64/golang-asm`](https://github.com/twitchyliquid64/golang-asm)) is that one of our goals is to have zero dependencies in wazero project, plus golang-asm is not thread-safe which unables us to do conccurrent compilation (See [#233](https://github.com/tetratelabs/wazero/issues/233)).
+wazero uses its own assembler, implemented from scratch in the [`internal/asm`](../../asm/) package.
+The primary rationale are wazero's zero dependency policy, and to enable concurrent compilation (a feature the WebAssembly binary format optimizes for).

+Before this, wazero used [`twitchyliquid64/golang-asm`](https://github.com/twitchyliquid64/golang-asm).
+However, this was not only a dependency (one of our goals is to have zero dependencies), but also a large one (several megabytes added to the binary).
+Moreover, any copy of golang-asm is not thread-safe, so can't be used for concurrent compilation (See [#233](https://github.com/tetratelabs/wazero/issues/233)).

 The assembled native codes are represented as `[]byte` and the slice region is marked as executable via mmap system call.